Posted: 5/13/22 | May 13th, 2022

 Just three hours north of Portland, Bar Harbor is the largest town near Acadia National Park, whose pristine stretch of 50,000 acres is home to Cadillac Mountain, the highest peak on the Atlantic coast.
-With just over 5,000 people, Bar Harbor sees a massive influx of people every summer, so be sure to plan ahead and hit the park early while you’re here.
+While the town itself has a population of just over 5,000 people, Bar Harbor sees a massive influx of people every summer.
+Be sure to plan ahead and hit the park early while you’re here.

 Here are some things to see and do in and near Bar Harbor:

 - Explore Acadia National Park – This gorgeous national park encompasses forests, lakes, and mountains, and covers a large swath of the Atlantic coastline.
 It’s incredibly popular in the summer for hiking, biking, camping, kayaking, and more.
 You could easily spend a couple of days just exploring the park.
-Camping starts at $22 USD per night.
+A 7-day vehicle pass is $30 USD and camping starts at $22 USD per night.

 Where to Stay